giovanni404/wasm_dynamic_linking/README.md

 ![Web Browser Output image is supposed to appear here](images/browser.png "Web Browser Output")

-## Build a WASM application and the WASM modules it needs to link to dynamically at runtime (independantly of each other):
+## Build a WASM application and the WASM modules it needs to link to (independantly of each other):

 ### For running in a WASI Runtime (e.g., **wasmtime**)